Some notes on Google

 eriks

-Erik is currently an Innovation Coach at the AT&T Foundry.
-Erik was the CTO of Spot.us, a global platform for community-funded local reporting (winner of the Knight News Challenge).
+Erik was an Innovation Coach at the AT&T Foundry.
+He was also the CTO of Spot.us, a global platform for community-funded local reporting (winner of the Knight News Challenge).
 Previously, Erik co-founded Allvoices.com, where he served as the VP of Social Media and User Interface.
 Allvoices.com is a global community that shares news, videos, images and opinions.
 At the Reuters Digital Vision Program at Stanford University between 2005-2006, he created the website inthefieldONLINE.net, which drew widespread recognition from major global media including PBS, CNN and BBC, and was featured on Discovery International’s Rewind 2006 as one of the 25 highlights of the Year.

 All stories by:eriks